PandasThumb/pandasthumb.github.io/_posts/2025/2025-11-16-Darwinist-changes-his-mind.md

 Then one day, in a scientific flash of inspiration, he came to the conclusion that the standard Darwinian story was “rubbish.”

-The result is that Neil Thomas has written two books, published by the DI's publishing outfit, Discovery Press:  [Taking Leave of Daarwin: A longtime Agnostic Discovers the Case for Design](https://www.amazon.com/dp/1637120036) and [False Messiah: Darwinism as The God That Failed](https://www.amazon.com/False-Messiah-Darwinism-That-Failed/dp/163712080X).
+The result is that Neil Thomas has written two books, published by the DI's publishing outfit, Discovery Press:  [Taking Leave of Darwin: A longtime Agnostic Discovers the Case for Design](https://www.amazon.com/dp/1637120036) and [False Messiah: Darwinism as The God That Failed](https://www.amazon.com/False-Messiah-Darwinism-That-Failed/dp/163712080X).
 He has also made numbers of posts at Science and Culture since 2021, see them [here](https://scienceandculture.com/author/nthomas/).